 Yes, every donation over $2 is tax deductible.

 Can I set my fundraising goal higher?

 If you smash your fundraising goal - great work!
 You can update your fundraising target by logging in to your fundraiser page.

 Then, click your name in the top right-hand corner, then select Edit My Page from the drop-down menu.

 Also on this page you can edit your page's URL, create a blog post and add an image to your gallery.
-Feel free to populate this however you wish.

 How do I thank someone who has donated to me?

 When you receive a donation, you will receive an email letting you know.
 We encourage you to thank your Donors for their support.
 You can do this via your profile.

 This video shows how to thank a donor that has donated to you.